HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_medium_cfg.md

 This performance guidance shows the medium configuration on K8s cluster with AWS instances having one master (c5.xlarge) and four worker nodes (c5.4xlarge).

-- Core tuning details are available in [DX core tuning](#dx-core-tuning-and-enhancements-after-10000-concurrent-user-run).
+- Core tuning details are available in [DX core tuning](#DX core tuning and enhancements for 10000 concurrent user run).

+- It is suggested that for DX medium configuration rendering scenarios with 10000 concurrent user load, to have distributed K8s setup with  1 master of type (c5.large) and 4 worker nodes od type c5.4xlarge.
+With below mentioned tuned helm values the performance results in average response time ~890 ms, 95th pct response time less than ~4 secs.
+Top 5 APIs average response times are also less than ~4 secs.

 - The following table contains the number and limits for each pod.
-Using these values significantly improves the responsiveness of the setup and enables the system to handle 10000 concurrent users with average and 95th percentile (pct) response times in the range of ~5 seconds.
+Using these values significantly improves the responsiveness of the setup and enables the system to handle 10000 concurrent users with an average response times of ~1 second.
+Average 95th pct response times around ~6 secs.

 | Pod name                    | number of pods | Container                   | Container CPU request and limit(m) | Container memory request and limit(Mi) |